 Create a safe and nurturing environment for children

-Plan and implement engaging activities
+Plan and implement engaging, developmentally appropriate activities

-Assess each child’s progress
+Observe and assess each child’s progress

 The steps and requirements for becoming a preschool teacher vary by state.
 Generally, however, the following qualifications are necessary: